 In February 2012, our Board adopted a dividend policy.
-In May 2012, our Board determined to accelerate the implementation of our dividend policy to the third quarter of 2012 and to increase the estimated quarterly dividend beginning in the fourth quarter of 2012.
-Under the dividend policy, we anticipate that we will pay quarterly dividends beginning in the third quarter of 2012 in the amount of \$.20 per share subject to capital availability and periodic determinations by our Board that cash dividends are in the best interests of our shareholders and are in compliance with all laws and our agreements applicable to the declaration of cash dividends, including our indentures and Senior Credit Facility.
-Based on 61.5 million shares outstanding as of July 1, 2012, quarterly cash dividends of \$.20 per share would have resulted in quarterly cash dividends of \$12.3 million.
+In May 2012, our Board determined to accelerate the implementation of our dividend policy to the third quarter of 2012.
+Under the dividend policy, we paid a quarterly dividend in the third quarter of 2012 in the amount of \$.20 per share for a total of \$12.3 million.
+Also, we announced the declaration of a quarterly dividend to be paid in the fourth quarter of 2012 in the amount of \$.20 per share to shareholders of record as of the close of business on November 16, 2012.
+We anticipate that we will continue to pay quarterly dividends subject to capital availability and periodic determinations by our Board that cash dividends are in the best interests of our shareholders and are in compliance with all laws and our agreements applicable to the declaration of cash dividends, including our indentures and Senior Credit Facility.
 Based on our current capitalization, we do not believe that making dividend payments will materially adversely impact our liquidity.
 We believe we have the ability to declare quarterly cash dividends, as well as continue to fund the stock repurchase program, our working capital, our debt service requirements, and our maintenance and growth capital expenditure requirements, while maintaining sufficient liquidity for other corporate purposes.

 We plan to fund all of our capital needs, including our capital expenditures, from cash on hand, cash from operations, borrowings under our Senior Credit Facility and any other financings which our management and Board of Directors, in their discretion, may consummate.
 Currently, our primary source of liquidity to meet these requirements is cash flow from operations and borrowings under the \$500.0 million Revolver.
-Our management believes that cash on hand, cash flows from operations and availability under our Senior Credit Facility will be adequate to support our capital requirements for 2012 and 2013 disclosed under "Capital Requirements" above.
+Our management believes that cash on hand, cash flows from operations and availability under our Senior Credit Facility will be adequate to support our capital requirements for 2012, 2013 and 2014 disclosed under "Capital Requirements" above.